Kosmokleaner/KosmoRay2/ReadMe.txt

 * No "." at end of comments that are not sentences

 todo:
+* Better TAA like Feedback
+* Blue noise texture use
 * raytrace scene object
 * shader class
 * with Mock enabled RenderDoc crashes